-Pan African Resources strives to minimise potentially negative social impacts caused by our mining operations while promoting opportunities for the local communities.
-To this end, we are committed to monitoring, measuring and managing the social and economic impacts created by our operations, in line with our approved SLPs.
-The Group reports annually to the DMR – including an assessment of the potential impact and action plans where deviations are identified.
+Pan African Resources strives to minimise potential negative social impacts caused by our mining operations while promoting opportunities for the local communities.
+We are committed to monitoring, measuring and managing the social and economic impacts created by our operations, in line with our approved SLPs.

-Our operations engage in a range of development projects and community relations activities, which promotes the sustainable welfare within the communities.
-In addition, wherever possible, the Group promotes responsible and ethical management of its supply chain by encouraging suppliers to support local economic development.
+Our operations engage in a range of development projects and community relations activities, which promote sustainable welfare within the communities.
+In addition, wherever possible, the group promotes responsible and ethical management of its supply chain by encouraging suppliers to support local economic development.

-The Group is committed to upholding and promoting the human rights of our employees and contractors, our suppliers, and the communities in which we operate.
-We recognise people’s rights to culture, heritage and tradition through identifying, recording and supporting indigenous cultural heritage.
+The group is committed to upholding the human rights of all our employees, contractors, suppliers and the communities in which we operate.
+We recognise people’s rights to culture, heritage and tradition through supporting indigenous cultural heritage.